TheOdinProject/curriculum/ruby_programming/basic_ruby/conditional_logic.md

 #=> Hot diggity, 1 is less than 2!
 ~~~

-If there is only one line of code to be evaluated inside the block, then you can rewrite the code to be more succient and take up only one line:
+If there is only one line of code to be evaluated inside the block, then you can rewrite the code to be more succinct and take up only one line:

 ~~~ruby
 puts "Hot diggity damn, 1 is less than 2" if 1 < 2